betamigo98/Choral-Annotations-For-Zotero/Step-by-Step Install and Workflow.md

 * You can also edit your own CSL style (follow the guideline from the same link mentionned above).<br />
 Adding a style should looks like this from Zotero Edition -> Preferences -> Cite: <br />
 <p align="center"><img src="https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Screenshots/Zotero%20-%20Add%20Choral%20Style.png" width=66% height=30%></p>

+### Which Choral Style should I use?
+* AUTHOR is most basic and straightforward style
+* AUTHORDATE add the infromation about publication year
+* AUHTORDATEP add the page locator information [see why to use it](https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/ABOUT.md#about-the-authordatep-style)

 # 3. Highlight And Create Note From Annotations
 <p align="center"><img src="https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Screenshots/Zotero%20-%20Making%20Annotations%20And%20Create%20Notes.png" width=81% height=90%>